Panda: A pretrained forecast model for chaotic dynamics: Results

 \subsection{\textit{Panda} develops interpretable internal representations of complex dynamics}

+To probe the role of channel attention in \textit{Panda}, we feed two-tone sinusoids into the model and measure the response.
+The frequencies $f_1, f_2$ are each swept out over the range $[2\pi, 5\pi]$.
+Let $\tilde{A}$ denote the attention rollout \cite{abnar2020quantifyingattentionflowtransformers} of the temporal attention matrices.
+Since $\tilde{A}$ is the product of row-stochastic matrices, $\tilde{A}$ remains row-stochastic.
+Thus, we can measure the response from "shaking" the model at frequency mixtures $f_1, f_2$ by measuring the average of the rowwise entropies of $\tilde{A}$ (c.f.
+Fig. \ref{fig:modemix_combined}A).
+The attention maps exhibit complex, multiscale structure indicating nonlinear resonance, a phenomenon in dynamical systems where a physical system (such as a kicked rotor or forced pendulum) exhibits gain with nonlinear dependence on the input frequencies.
+As a control, the frequency response of an equally trained univariate model does not exhibit the same nonlinear multiscale structure (Fig. \ref{fig:modemix_combined}C).

-We analyze the attention maps in \textit{Panda} to probe the mechanisms that allow it to effectively forecast nonlinear dynamics.
+We next analyze \textit{Panda}'s attention maps to probe its underlying forecast strategy.
 The attention maps largely concentrate mass away from the diagonals, which indicates that \textit{Panda} effectively uses the context.
 In contrast, a model implementing a purely local rule (like a numerical integrator) would exhibit predominant diagonal structure, indicating that \textit{Panda} performs more complex operations than few-step integration.
-Individual attention maps exhibit complex structure, with some layers forming recurrence maps, classical objects in nonlinear dynamics that encode large-scale attractor geometry \cite{donner2010recurrence,gilpin2025recurrences}.
+For example, some attention maps form recurrence maps, which encode large-scale attractor geometry in classical nonlinear dynamics \cite{donner2010recurrence,gilpin2025recurrences}.
 Other layers show banding and circulant structure (Fig. \ref{fig:attention_maps}), consistent with global integral transforms like Fourier series.
-Recently-introduced state-space models exhibit similar structure \cite{gu2021efficiently}